adiliso/ms-booking/README.md

 - `git clone https://github.com/adiliso/ms-booking.git` - clone the project
 - `cd ./ms-booking` - change directory into the project
 - `chmod +x start.sh` - add permission to `start.sh` file to be able to run command inside it
+- `chmod +x stop.sh` - add permission to `stop.sh` file to be able to run command inside it
 - `chmod +x gradlew`  - add permission to `gradlew` file to be able to clean and build
 - `./start.sh` - start app
 - `./stop.sh`  - stop app